CiscoDevNet/csmp-agent-lib/Vendors/Silabs/Readme.md

 ## Silicon Labs projects

-The [wisun_application](https://github.com/SiliconLabs/wisun_applications/tree/main/wisun_soc_csmp_agent) repository, hosts two different example that allow building a Silabs Wi-SUN application that supports the CSMP agent.
+The [wisun_application](https://github.com/SiliconLabs/wisun_applications/tree/main/wisun_soc_csmp_agent) repository includes the Skeleton example that allow building a Silabs Wi-SUN application that supports the CSMP agent.

-The difference between the two projects is that the Skeleton project allows to generate all the EFR32 platform and Wi-SUN dependent source files and configuration to be copied later to the csmp_agent_lib repository and built using the csmp repository system build, while the sample application project contains the CSMP Agent lib source files and can be built directly on Simplicity Studio.
+The Skeleton project allows to generate all the EFR32 platform and Wi-SUN dependent source files and configuration to be copied later to the csmp_agent_lib repository and built using the csmp repository system build

 ### Projects creation

-#### Wi-SUN - SoC CSMP Agent Sample Application

-The *Wi-SUN - SoC CSMP Agent Sample Application* is hosted on [wisun_application](https://github.com/SiliconLabs/wisun_applications/tree/main/wisun_soc_csmp_agent)repository.
-If you didn't already create the project, please follow the project [readme](https://github.com/SiliconLabs/wisun_applications/blob/main/wisun_soc_csmp_agent/Readme.md) to do so.

-After creating the project, you can jump to the project configuration section.

-#### Wi-SUN - SoC CSMP Agent Skeleton

 After creating the project and generating makefile as explained in the project [readme](https://github.com/SiliconLabs/wisun_applications/blob/main/wisun_soc_csmp_agent/Readme.md), the *Wi-SUN - SoC CSMP Agent Skeleton* require to be moved to the CSMP Agent repository.